 - Sit in a chair or lie down after walking exercise.
-Do not let your legs hang down for too long to limit swelling - elevate your leg with a stool if needed - Do NOT rest your operated knee over a pillow.
-This can cause stiffness in both your knee and hip, making it harder to straighten your leg.
-If you need to elevate your leg, place the pillow under your calf and heel, but not directly under the knee.

-Don't overdo it at the start.
-Slowly increase your walking distance to find your limits.
-It usually takes a few weeks to regain your energy
+Do not let your legs hang down for longer than 1 hour to limit swelling - elevate your leg with a stool if needed - Do NOT rest your operated knee over a pillow.
+This can cause stiffness in both your knee and hip, making it harder to straighten your leg - Don't overdo it at the start.
+Slowly increase your walking distance to find your limits - It usually takes a few weeks to regain your energy